JanHolubcik/Fitupjh/README.md

 ## Features

-- **Calorie & Macro Logging Dashboard**: Keep track of daily meals classified by category (Breakfast, Lunch, Dinner, Snacks).
+- **Calorie & Macro Logging Dashboard**: Keep track of daily meals classified by category timeframe.
 Track total protein, carbs, fats, fiber, sugar, and salt against personalized daily targets.
 - **Gemini AI Integration**:
   - **AI Food Intake Analyzer**: Evaluates daily meals to praise healthy habits, issue warnings, and suggest healthier food alternatives (using structured markup).
   - **AI Food Image Recognition**: Snap or upload a photo of your meal to have the AI identify the dish and estimate its nutritional macro.